-Must the woman's solicitor register this legal easement?
+Must this legal easement be registered?

 - A. Yes, because it is granted after 1925 it must be registered as a D(iii) land charge. - B. Yes, because it triggers first registration of the freehold and must be protected by a notice on the Charges Register of the newly registered freehold title. - C. No, because it is a registrable disposition but is subject to the doctrine of notice. - D. No, because it binds the world. - E. No, because it triggers first registration of the freehold and is protected as an overriding interest.